-- There is a clear link between a child's poor attendance at school and resulting underachievement across the curriculum. - Out of pupils/students who miss between 10% and 20% of their primary school education, only 35% achieve 5 A to C at GCSE. - A two week period of absence is over 5% of a child's school year. - A child's absence from school is seen as significant if they are absent for more than 12 days of the school year which is 94% attendance and persistent if they are absent for more than 19 days of the school year which is 90% attendance.
+- There is a clear link between a child's poor attendance at school and resulting underachievement across the curriculum. - Out of pupils/students who miss between 10% and 20% of their primary school education, only 35% achieve 5 A\ to C at GCSE. - A two week period of absence is over 5% of a child's school year. - A child's absence from school is seen as significant if they are absent for more than 6.4% (12 days) of the school year and persistent if they are absent for more than 15% (24 days) of the school year.